loryanstrant/plumbus/README.md

   username ALL=(ALL) NOPASSWD: /usr/bin/rsync
   ```

-**Important:** PLUMBUS will now automatically verify that the user has passwordless sudo access to rsync when you:
+**Important:** PLUMBUS will automatically verify that the user has passwordless sudo access to rsync when you:
 - Test a connection with "Use sudo" enabled
 - Run a backup job with "Use sudo" enabled
 - Restore a backup with "Use sudo" enabled